canalplus/rx-player/doc/architecture/files.md

 <a name="src-manifest"></a>
 ### src/manifest/: The Manifest class ##########################################

-Defines a common manifest class, regardless of the streaming technology (DASH, HSS...).
+Defines a common `Manifest` class, regardless of the streaming technology (DASH, HSS...).
+This class is then used by the rest of the RxPlayer, to allow interaction with it without considering the underlying technology used.

 <a name="src-transports"></a>